 - (1) Includes a special charge of \$34 million pretax, \$22 million after-tax, or \$0.09 per diluted share. - (2) Includes restructuring and special charges of \$370 million. - (3) Includes restructuring and special charges of \$370 million pretax and a net gain on sales of operating units of \$72 million pretax.
-The impact of these items combined was a net charge of \$194 million after-tax, or \$0.80 per diluted share. - (4) Includes special charges of \$167 million. - (5) Includes special charges of \$167 million pretax and a net gain on sales of operating units of \$141 million pretax.
+The impact of these items combined was a net charge of \$194 million aftertax, or \$0.80 per diluted share. - (4) - Includes special charges of \$167 million.
+Includes special charges of \$167 million pretax and a net gain on (5) sales of operating units of \$141 million pretax.
 The impact of these items combined was a net charge of \$41 million after-tax, or \$0.12 per diluted share.

 - (6) Includes charges of \$180 million. - (7) Includes charges of \$195 million and restructuring and special charges of \$197 million, offset by \$65 million of favorable adjustments to restructuring-related reserves. - (8) Includes charges of \$195 million pretax and restructuring and special charges of \$211 million pretax, offset by favorable adjustments to restructuring-related reserves of \$65 million pretax and a net gain on sales of operating units and investments of \$23 million pretax.
-The impact of these items combined was a net charge of \$195 million after-tax, or \$0.57 per diluted share. - (9) During 1998, we changed our method of reporting backlog at certain locations in order to provide a consistent method of reporting across and within the company's businesses.
+The impact of these items combined was a net charge of \$195 million aftertax, or \$0.57 per diluted share. - (9) During 1998, we changed our method of reporting backlog at certain locations in order to provide a consistent method of reporting across and within our businesses.
 Backlog includes the full value of contract awards when received, excluding awards and options expected in future periods.
-Prior to the change, contract values which were awarded but incrementally funded were excluded from reported backlog for some parts of the business.
+Prior to the change, contract values which were awarded but incrementally funded were excluded from reported backlog for some parts of our business.
 The one-time impact of this change was a \$1.1 billion increase to backlog, related principally to U.S. government contracts.
-Prior periods have not been restated for this change.
+We have not restated prior periods for this change.

-Certain prior year amounts have been reclassified to conform to the current year presentation.
-We acquired Texas Instruments' defense business ("TI Defense") in July 1997 and merged with the defense business of Hughes Electronics Corporation ("Hughes Defense") in December 1997.
-In December 1997, we issued 102.6 million shares of class A common stock and converted each share of Raytheon common stock into one share of class B common stock in connection with the merger with Hughes Defense.
+We have reclassified certain prior year amounts to conform to the current year presentation.
+We acquired Texas Instruments' defense business (TI Defense) in July 1997 and merged with the defense business of Hughes Electronics Corporation (Hughes Defense) in December 1997.
+In December 1997, we issued 102.6 million shares of Class A common stock and converted each share of Raytheon common stock into one share of Class B common stock in connection with the merger with Hughes Defense.
+On May 14, 2001, we eliminated our dual class capital structure and reclassified our Class A and Class B common stock into a single new class of common stock.
+We also effected a 20-for-1 reverse-forward stock split that resulted in holders of fewer than 20 shares of common stock being cashed out of their holdings.
 For more information regarding our classes of common stock and the reverse/forward stock split and reclassification, see "Description of our Class A and Class B Common Stock--Reverse/Forward Stock Split" and "--Reclassification of Our Existing Two Classes of Common Stock into a Single New Class of Common Stock" in the accompanying prospectus.